Lal Baadshah

-Lal Baadshah is a 1999 Indian Hindi-language action drama film directed by K. C. Bokadia, starring Amitabh Bachchan in a dual role, Raghuvaran, Manisha Koirala, Shilpa Shetty and Amrish Puri.
+Lal Baadshah is a 1999 Indian Hindi-language action film directed by K. C. Bokadia, starring Amitabh Bachchan in a dual role, Raghuvaran, Manisha Koirala, Shilpa Shetty and Amrish Puri.
 Nirupa Roy also appears in her last film playing Bachchan's foster mother.
 This was released in the declining period of Bachchan's career and failed at the box office.
 However, owing to charisma of Bachchan, who brilliantly played a Bihari speaking hero, the movie was a hit in Eastern U.P. and Bihar.

 Plot

-Lal Singh lives with his mother in a small basti in Bombay and grew up with the poor and needy.
+Lal Singh lives with his mother in a small basti in Mumbai and grew up with the poor and needy.
 He is called Lal Badshah by the people he lives among.
 Lal is a very helpful person and dead-set against crime.
 In the same city lives Vikram Singh, alias Vicky Baadshah, who is the Don of the city and is always clashing with Lal Baadshah.
 Vicky is the son of Dayal Singh, who lives far away from Mumbai in a castle.
 Vicky and his brother Ajit Singh, a corrupt police officer, want to rule the city.

 Meanwhile, Lal meets Kiran, an L.I.C. agent who falls in love with him and is determined to become his wife.
 At the castle, Dayal Singh is still hunting for the treasures of the Maharaja, whom he murdered years ago, along with his brother Sultan Singh.
 When the Maharaja was murdered, his son, Dewan Ranbir Singh, hid the treasure, for which Dayal Singh tried to murder him.